Partial resolution of complex cones over Fano ${\cal{B}}$: Introduction

-It is appropriate to point out that we had deduced\cite{sid} the $2$-node quiver diagram corresponding to complex cone over Fano ${\BP}^3$ and proposed the CS levels by comparing the the CS levels of orbifolds of ${\BC}^4$.
-Now we can use the scaling freedom in the CS levels of the parent quivers corresponding to Fano ${\cal B}_2$ and ${\cal B}_3$ to determine the CS levels of the two-node daughter quiver corresponding to Fano ${\BP}^3$.

 The plan of the paper is as follows: In section \ref{sec2}, we briefly review the well known 2-node quiver Chern-Simons theory with four matter fields and their toric data.
-In section \ref{sec3}, we will first show, using forward algorithm, that the scaling of CS levels $\vec k \rightarrow n \vec k$ in the $3$-node quiver corresponding to toric Fano $\Bd$ does not result in a new toric data.
-We also indicate that the inverse algorithm, from the toric data $\Bd$, allows a scaling freedom in the CS level assignments of the 3-node quiver.
-Then, we will perform the higgsing of toric Fano $\Bd$ using the algebraic method and determine the daughter quiver theories with $2$-nodes.
-Finally, we show that the partial resolution method gives the same daughter quivers.
+In section \ref{sec3}, we will first perform the higgsing of toric Fano $\Bd$ using the algebraic method and determine the daughter quiver theories with $2$-nodes.
+Finally, we show that the partial resolution method gives ${\BC}^4$ toric data.
 In section \ref{sec4}, we will briefly present the necessary data of the quiver corresponding to Fano $\Bc$.
 Then we study the algebraic higgsing and the method of partial resolution for Fano ${\cal B}_3$.
-Particularly, we show that the algebraic higgsing gives trivial result whereas the method of partial resolution gives non-trivial embeddings inside Fano ${\cal B}_3$.
+Particularly, we show that the algebraic higgsing gives ${\BC}^4$ or orbifolds of ${\BC}^4$ whereas the method of partial resolution gives non-trivial embeddings inside Fano ${\cal B}_3$.
 In section \ref{sec5}, we study the method of partial resolution for Fano ${\cal B}_2$.
 We present the results of partial resolution of Fano $\Ba$ in section \ref{sec6} .
 We summarize and discuss some open problems in section \ref{sec7}.